 - Ramit, I Will Teach You To Be Rich

 - Pat Flynn, SmartPassiveIncome

 - Laptop Empires

 - Bigger Pockets

-Once you’ve got the right idea and the skills to make it happen, the last two steps are just a matter of consistent effort over the long-term.
+Once you’ve got the right idea and the skills to make it happen, the last two steps in my residual income formula are just a matter of consistent effort over the long-term.

 It *might* happen in a year but it will really depend on how much effort you put in.

 The other reality is that even if you’re able to build up a business, turning it into an income stream that is passive might be the tricky part.

 I truly believe that if you go into this pursuit with your eyes wide open, knowing that it could take a few years, then your odds of success are 100x better because you are that much more likely to stick it out.

 Step Four: Give Yourself Time